jbremz/Beijing-Trajectories-Project/README.md

 **trajAnal.py** - contains a class which represents a single trajectory.
 Has methods for analysis of that trajectory

 **generalAnal.py** - contains functions for creating plots of different quantities using the user and trajectory classes

+The Jupyter notebook contains a few justifications for initial decisions such as deciding the position of the origin and the sampling rate.